-Thermal maturity parameters based on comparisons between biomarker homologues with and without alkyl side chains show good correlations with both depth and the Rockeval Tmax parameter (significant for alpha values of 0.0005 in the case of the pregnane/sterane parameter and significant at an alpha value of 0.01 for C20/C28 triaromatic steroid parameter).
-Changes in these parameters may represent the greater thermal stability of the steroid homologues without alkyl side chains or, more likely at higher thermal maturities, their formation by the cracking of larger compounds (, 2000).
-Matching these parameters directly to levels of thermal maturity in terms of oil generation is a little difficult from the data reported in Table 3 as the form in which they are reported is not common and hence not as well calibrated as other parameters.
-However, the large proportion of homologues without alkyl side chains found within the source rocks indicates a peak oil window level of thermal maturity, whilst the produced oils contain proportionally less of these compounds and would be interpreted as early oil window (Mackenzie et al. 1981; , 1984).
-Thus these parameters indicate that all source rock samples are more thermally mature than oil samples.
+For source rock samples thermal maturity parameters based on comparisons between biomarker homologues with and without alkyl side chains generally show good correlations with both depth and Tmax (significant for alpha values of 0.0005 in the case of the pregnane/sterane parameter and significant at an alpha value of 0.01 for C20/C28 triaromatic steroid parameter).
+Changes in these parameters may represent the greater thermal stability of the steroid homologues without alkyl side chains or, more likely at higher thermal maturities, their formation by the cracking of larger compounds (Sajgó, 2000).
+Matching these parameters directly to levels of thermal maturity in terms of oil generation is difficult from the data reported in Table 3 as the form in which they are reported is not common and hence not as well calibrated as other parameters.
+However, the large proportion of homologues without alkyl side chains found within the source rocks indicates a peak oil window level of thermal maturity, whilst the produced oils contain proportionally less of these compounds and would be interpreted as early oil window maturities (Mackenzie et al. 1981; Sajgó, 1984).
+Thus, these parameters indicate that all source rock samples are more thermally mature than are the oil samples.

-Extents of sterane isomerisation captured by the % C29 5α,11β,14β (H) parameter and the % C29 5α,11α,αβ 20S parameters are better calibrated with respect to oil generation.
-The % C29 5α,11β,14β (H) parameter would place samples at the boundary between the early oil window (values ~ 0.4) and the onset of peak oil generation (values close to 0.7 Killops and Killops, 2005).
-The % C29 5α,11α,αβ 20S parameter, which has been shown to invert at latter stages of the oil window (Bishop and Abbot, 1995; Farrimond et al., 1998), also probably indicates the majority of samples are at early to peak oil window.
-The correlation between these parameters and depth or the Tmax parameter is significant at alpha values of 0.02 or better, indicating they are reliable for picking up subtle changes in thermal maturity.
-The % C29 5α,11β,14β (H) parameter indicates that Bangestan oils are less thermally mature than neighbouring source rock samples.
+Extents of sterane isomerisation captured by the % C29 5α,11β,14β (H) parameter (C29 αββ/(αββ+ααα) sterane) and the % C29 5α,11α,14α (H) 20S (C29 ααα 20 S/ ααα 20 S + ααα 20 R) parameters are better calibrated with respect to oil generation.
+For both reservoir and source rock extracts (Figure 9) the % C29 5α,11β,14β (H) parameter place the samples at the boundary between the early oil window (values ~ 0.4) and the onset of peak oil generation, values close to 0.7 (Killops and Killops, 2005).
+The C29 5α,11α,14α (H) 20S parameter, which has been shown to invert at latter stages of the oil window (Bishop and Abbot, 1995; Farrimond et al., 1998), also indicates that the majority of samples are at an early to peak oil window level of thermal maturity.
+An examination of the source rock data indicated a correlation between these parameters and depth or the Tmax parameter is significant at alpha values of 0.02 or better, indicating they are reliable for picking up subtle changes in thermal maturity.
+The % C29 5α,11β,14β (H) parameter indicates that Bangestan oils are less thermally mature than neighbouring source rock samples (Figure 10).

 Many hopane thermal maturity parameters reach their maximum or plateau values prior to, or just after the onset of oil generation (Farrimond et al., 1998; Peters et al., 2005).
 As oils are by definition typically generated at levels of thermal maturity equitable to the oil window the % C32 17α,21β(H) 22 S and similar parameters have little utility in this instance.
 However, there are other hopane based parameters that respond well to higher levels of thermal maturity, e.g. up to the onset of condensate formation (van Gras, 1990).
-The Ts/Ts+Tm parameter is one such example (Fig. 10), although starting values for this parameter are dependent on conditions during early diagenesis that influence the formation of various precursor hopanoid compounds (Telnas et al., 1992).
-After the removal of two outlying data points this parameter correlates well with both depth and Tmax (an alpha value greater than 0.002).
+The Ts/Ts+Tm parameter is one such example (Fig. 10), although starting value for this parameter depend on conditions during early diagenesis that influence the formation of various precursor hopanoid compounds (Telnas et al., 1992).
+After removal of two outlying data points this parameter correlates well with both depth and Tmax (an alpha value greater than 0.002).
 The range of values encountered for the Ts/Ts+Tm parameter would also suggest that source rocks in the Marun region are at the point of peak oil generation (Killops and Killops, 2005).